-RECOMMENDED FOR JUNIORS AND SENIORS WITH PREVIOUS WRITING EXPERIENCE 1.0 Credit M/W both semesters
+For ALL high school students with previous writing experience 1.0 Credit M/W both semesters

 This course is designed for students who already possess foundational writing skills and are looking to refine their writing abilities in a more complex, advanced context.
-The focus will be on developing sophisticated techniques for writing in various formats.
+The focus will be on developing sophisticated techniques for writing in various academic, professional, and creative formats.
 Throughout the course, students will engage in intensive writing exercises, peer reviews, and workshops aimed at improving clarity, cohesion, and style.